Pay a Bill

 NorthShore board-certified, fellowship-trained primary care sports medicine physicians offer guidance and treatment for athletes in all stages of life.
 From assessment and treatment of concussion to tendonitis and heat illnesses, these specialists provide exercise guidance and goal setting to ensure fitness progression and injury prevention.

 With the full support of her physicians, Perkins returned to her beloved sport on the shoreline of Monroe Harbor for the 2017 Triathlon.
-After a half-mile swim, 15 miles on a bike, and a 3.1 mile run, she sent a simple message to Dr. Jaworski: “Your encouragement carried me through the race,” she said.
+After a half-mile swim, 15 miles on a bike, and a 3.1 mile run, she sent a simple message to the doctor: “Your encouragement carried me through the race,” she said.
 “Thank you!”